-Its radio frequency beacons have a range of up to 500 meters and, when installed as part of a constellation, can pinpoint three-dimensional locations to within 2 centimeters, creating a virtual grid of the surrounding environment.
+Its radio frequency beacons have a range of up to 500 meters (1640 feet) and, when installed as part of a constellation, can pinpoint three-dimensional locations to within 2 centimeters, creating a virtual grid of the surrounding environment.

 The beacons can be combined with an onboard navigation hub that helps mobile robots move around dynamic environments.
 Humatics’ system also gathers location data from multiple points at once, monitoring the speed of a forklift, helping a crane operator place a shipping crate, and guiding a robot around obstacles simultaneously.